Canada Child Benefit 2025 (CCB) : Payment Dates & Application Guide

-The Canada Child Benefit (CCB) is a tax-free monthly payment provided by the Government of Canada to help eligible families with the cost of raising children under 18 years of age.
-It is administered by the Canada Revenue Agency (CRA) and is designed to provide more support to families with lower incomes.
+Canada Child Benefit (CCB) is a tax-free monthly payment offered by the Government of Canada to support eligible families in managing the expenses of raising children under 18 years of age.
+In 2025, the Canada Child Benefit continues to be administered by the Canada Revenue Agency (CRA), serving as a key financial resource for families, especially those with low to moderate incomes.

-You may qualify for the CCB if you meet all of the following criteria:
+To qualify for the Canada Child Benefit, you must meet all of the following eligibility criteria:

-• You live with a child under 18 years of age
+• You live with a child who is under 18 years old.

-• A temporary resident who has lived in Canada for the past 18 months with a valid permit
+• Temporary resident who has lived in Canada for the past 18 months and holds a valid permit in the 19th month (permit must not include “does not confer status” or “does not confer temporary resident status”)

 How Much Can You Receive in 2025?